brattonross/vite-plugin-voie/README.md

 Install Voie:

+> Note: Vite 2 is supported from v0.7.x+, for Vite 1 please use v0.6.x

 ```bash
 $ npm install vite-plugin-voie
 ```

+For

-> Note: vue-router@4.0.0 is a peer dependency
+> Note: vue-router@4.x is a peer dependency

 Add to your `vite.config.js`: